jlb2637/MIDI-Project-Code/README.md

 Here is the Layout:
 ![IMG_4497](https://github.com/jlb2637/MIDI-Project-Code/assets/47393028/f9208187-e540-4cf6-9d01-83b1f0a04513)
+As I did not have access to any SMD soldering equipment, I needed to use THT components for everything, hence why the resistors take up so much space!

 I added a fun little startup LED sequence as shown in the video below: https://github.com/jlb2637/MIDI-Project-Code/assets/47393028/1f2d1970-3f24-4edf-a286-1d6c569cf97a